Gluten Free Pecan Scones

 STEP 7: Depending on the size & thickness of your scone, Bake between 12-15 minutes.
 The smaller scones took 12 minutes, larger hearts took 15.
 They should be nicely brown & firm to the touch.
 Once done, place on cooling rack and serve warm with jam and whip cream or butter.
 Reheat in oven.
 Store in an airtight container.

-Add dried fruit bits, currants, mini chocolate chips, fill with jam, add whole nuts and top with cinnamon and sugar, or coconut flakes and pecan pieces.
+Add dried fruit bits, currants, mini chocolate chips, fill with jam, add whole nuts and top with cinnamon and sugar.
+Serve with jam and fresh whipped cream!

 Another variation is to bake the scones in a cast iron pan or pie plate.
 Cut into triangles.
-See photo below.
+See photo.

 Jam and scones make a lovely homemade gift.